-On May 8, 2015, the Company announced that High Power Exploration Inc. ("HPX"), a private mineral exploration company, has agreed to form a partnership with Cordoba.
+On May 8, 2015, the Company announced that High Power Exploration Inc. ("HPX"), a private mineral exploration company indirectly controlled by mining entrepreneur Robert Friedland, has agreed to form a partnership with Cordoba.

-Under the terms of the strategic partnership agreement (the "Agreement"), HPX is expected to subscribe for an aggregate of 7,300,000 units ("Units") of the Company at a purchase price of \$0.14 per Unit to raise aggregate gross proceeds of \$1,022,000 (the "Private Placement").
-Each Unit will consist of one Common Share and one share purchase warrant of the Company (each a "Warrant"), with each Warrant being exercisable to acquire one additional Common Share at an exercise price of \$0.20 for a period of three years from the date of issuance thereof.
+Under the terms of the strategic partnership agreement (the "Agreement"), HPX subscribed for an aggregate of 7,300,000 units ("Units") of the Company at a purchase price of \$0.14 per Unit to raise aggregate gross proceeds of \$1,022,000 (the "June 2015 Private Placement").
+Each Unit consists of one Common Share and one share purchase warrant of the Company (each a "Warrant"), with each Warrant being exercisable to acquire one additional Common Share at an exercise price of \$0.20 for a period of three years from the date of issuance thereof.
 If fully exercised, the warrant subscription proceeds will total an additional C\$1,460,000 to Cordoba.
+The June 2015 Private Placement closed on June 16, 2015.

-Following completion of the Private Placement, HPX will own approximately 11.0% of Cordoba's issued and outstanding common shares, and 15.5% on a fully-diluted basis assuming Warrants are fully exercised.
+Following completion of the June 2015 and November 2015 Private Placements, HPX owns approximately 25.3% of Cordoba's issued and outstanding common shares.

-In connection with the Private Placement, the Company will also enter into an investment agreement (the "Investment Agreement") with HPX which shall provide for the following additional terms:
+In connection with the Private Placement, the Company also entered into an investment agreement (the "Investment Agreement") with HPX, which provides for the following additional terms:

-- HPX shall be granted the priority right to fund a minimum of 50% of any future equity raising by the Company, up to a maximum ownership interest by HPX of 35% of the issued and outstanding Common Shares; - as long as HPX and its affiliates hold in excess of 10% of the issued and outstanding Common Shares, HPX shall be granted (i) pre-emptive/anti-dilution rights to maintain its ownership percentage in the Company in future equity financings; and (ii) the right, but not the obligation, to nominate a director to the board of directors of the Company;

-- the Company shall be prohibited from creating any class of shares with rights superior to the Common Shares; - HPX shall agree that for a period of two years following the closing of the Private Placement, provided that it and/or its affiliates hold 10% or more of the issued and outstanding Common Shares in the aggregate, in the event that it wishes to dispose of any such Common Shares, it shall provide a minimum of three business days prior written notice to the Company in order for the Company to source a purchaser for such Common Shares; and - HPX shall agree to customary standstill provisions for a period of three years following the closing of the Private Placement, subject to certain customary exceptions, and provided that HPX and its affiliates shall not be prohibited from acquiring up to an aggregate of 46% of the issued and outstanding Common Shares, calculated on a partially diluted basis as of each respective date of acquisition, assuming the exercise of convertible securities held by HPX and its affiliates only.
+- HPX shall be granted the priority right to fund a minimum of 50% of any future equity raising by the Company, up to a maximum ownership interest by HPX of 35% of the issued and outstanding Common Shares; - as long as HPX and its affiliates hold in excess of 10% of the issued and outstanding Common Shares, HPX shall be granted (i) pre-emptive/anti-dilution rights to maintain its ownership percentage in the Company in future equity financings; and (ii) the right, but not the obligation, to nominate a director to the board of directors of the Company; - the Company shall be prohibited from creating any class of shares with rights superior to the Common Shares; - HPX shall agree that for a period of two years following the closing of the Private Placement, provided that it and/or its affiliates hold 10% or more of the issued and outstanding Common Shares in the aggregate, in the event that it wishes to dispose of any such Common Shares, it shall provide a minimum of three business days prior written notice to the Company in order for the Company to source a purchaser for such Common Shares; and - HPX shall agree to customary standstill provisions for a period of three years following the closing of the Private Placement, subject to certain customary exceptions, and provided that HPX and its affiliates shall not be prohibited from acquiring up to an aggregate of 46% of the issued and outstanding Common Shares, calculated on a partially diluted basis as of each respective date of acquisition, assuming the exercise of convertible securities held by HPX and its affiliates only.

-In addition, concurrently with the closing of the Private Placement, the Company shall also enter into a joint venture and earn-in agreement with HPX (the "Joint Venture Agreement") with respect to a 50 kilometre radius surrounding the San Matias Project and all other Colombian mineral title held (directly or indirectly) and under application at the date of closing of the Private Placement (collectively, the "Subject Assets"), which Joint Venture Agreement shall provide for the establishment of a joint venture company (the "JV Company") to hold the Subject Assets, and in which HPX may earn an interest as follows:
+In addition, concurrently with the closing of the Private Placement, the Company also entered into a joint venture and earn-in agreement with HPX (the "Joint Venture Agreement") with respect to a 50 kilometre radius surrounding the San Matias Project and all other Colombian mineral title held (directly or indirectly) and under application at the date of closing of the Private Placement (collectively, the "Subject Assets"), which Joint Venture Agreement provides for the establishment of a joint venture company (the "JV Company") to hold the Subject Assets, and in which HPX may earn an interest as follows: